NiklasEi/bevy_game_template/README.md

 # A Bevy game template

 Template for a Game using the awesome [Bevy engine][Bevy] featuring (almost) out of the box builds for Windows, Linux and MacOS.

-*This template currently uses the master branch of Bevy*

 # What does this template give you?
 * basic setup with an executable crate on the root level and your game as a Bevy plugin in a library